salahamassi/Stretchy-Header-Collection-View/README.md

     }
 ```

-The client (the view controller on our case) can use this clousre like this.
+The client (the view controller on our case) can use this closure like this:

 ```swift
         if let layout = collectionViewLayout as?
 CustomPDPLayout {